Changes to our reporting in 2026

 • Reports covering both periods apply the appropriate method to each and show a combined total.

 Because the calculation method has changed, figures before and after 1 January 2026 should not be compared directly on a like‑for‑like basis.
+If you need to make a like-for-like comparison please contact us and we can provide figures using a consistent methodology.

 Changes to jobs and training measures